frederikheld/balena-hvac/README.md

 The logged data will automatically be tagged with the 7-digit UUID of the device as shown in the balena dashboard.
 You can use it to filter the data.

+### Timings

+The default measuring interval is 60 seconds (plus the time it takes to conduct the measurement and all related actions).
+You can change it by setting the `INTERVAL` environment variable to a value in seconds.
+Depeding on your use case, you might want to set it in `docker-compose.yml` or in the balena dashboard.

 ## Known Issues

 When using balenaOS live-reload, pigpio might fail with the following error: